 By Anne Thompson | Thompson on Hollywood February 21, 2014 at 2:58PM

-Ritesh Batra's feature debut, the unprepossessing indie "The Lunchbox," has heart.
-The film follows up his award-winning short "Cafe Regular Cairo" (see below).
-The warm, well-observed romantic drama was snapped up by Sony Pictures Classics out of Cannes, where it won the viewer's choice (The Rail d'Or) award at Critics' Week.
-India unaccountably overlooked the indie word-of-mouth hit of Telluride and Toronto--as its Oscar submission.
+His warm, well-observed romantic drama, which follows up his award-winning short "Cafe Regular Cairo" (see below), was snapped up by Sony Pictures Classics out of Cannes, where it won the viewer's choice (The Rail d'Or) award at Critics' Week.
+India unaccountably overlooked the indie word-of-mouth hit of Telluride and Toronto as its Oscar submission.
 (Trailer is below.)

 The story hooks on the idea that while Mumbai is justly proud of the precision of the city's grand-scale lunchbox delivery system to and from homes and offices, what happens when something goes awry?
 When one lunch pail gets mixed up, a lonely young wife (Nimrat Kaur) starts exchanging notes with a lonely older widower accountant (the exquisite Irrfan Khan).
 He not only looks forward every day to her flavorful cooking (which her workaholic husband does not appreciate), but comes to care for her as well.
 As they share their lives, and their intimacy escalates, we wonder: will they meet? can these two kindrid spirits get together?